shiki/yii-firephp/README.md

 1. Download and extract the "shiki" folder to your extensions directory.
 This is usually "/protected/extensions".
 2. Download the FirePHP core class and put it somewhere in your "/protected" directory.
 I usually put these files in /protected/vendors.
-3. Modify your config file to include this LogRoute class and set the "fbPath" property to the path of fb.php.
-Use a Yii alias (i.e. application.vendors.FirePHPCore031.lib.FirePHPCore.fb):
+3. Modify your config file to include this LogRoute class and set the "libPath" property to the directory containing the FirePHP.class.php and fb.php files.
+This cannot be a Yii alias.:

 ##### config file code (i.e. /protected/config/main.php)
     ....